Bosco-13/cmp5012b-team/docs/acceptance-criteria.md

 ## Story: 1(Mary)
 Core criterias for Mary:
  as Mary, i want more motivation to go to the gym so that i stay more active and am able to gain weight and muscle
-- Given desire of Mary to gain more motivation
-  When  motivational quotes or providing example of other people who went through the same trouble the Mary faces Then it would definately inspire Mary to get more active
+- Given desire of Mary to see the diet plan to help Mary increase her motivation, when motivational quotes and different transformations examples from individuals who have been in similar situations.
+Then this will inspire Mary to be more active.

  as Mary, i want a diet plan so that i eat less unhealthy food and regulate what im eating to help with my diet and energy levels to help increase my weight
  - Given desire of Mary to see the diet plan